mercari/mercari-engineering-ladder/en/MG3.md

 **Uses appropriate processes, methods, and tools to share relevant and useful information about their team and related projects with other members.**
 **Examples: Leverages methods such as post-incident analysis (post-mortem), pros/cons lists, decision matrices, etc.**

+**Takes action to reduce risk and incidents, such as by undertaking development that considers future risk, and in the event an incident occurs, contributes to the response.**
-Investigates risks **and creates and carries out contingency plans for the future.**
+**Examples: Considers operational processes and solutions intended to prevent problems, and creates and carries out forward-looking contingency plans within the team**

 **Continuously makes improvements by investigating and discussing ways** to improve their **team’s** work.
 **Addresses failures or discovered issues by making improvements focused on the process, not on individual responsibilities.**